Aleksandr Ulyanov: Attempted assassination of Alexander III

-Aleksandr's execution drove his younger brother Vladimir Ilyich Ulyanov (Vladimir Lenin) to pursue the Russian revolutionary struggle ever more fervently.
-Vladimir was already active in politics prior to his older brother's arrest.
-Vladimir admired his older brother; however, he was quite dismissive of his older brother's political attitude.
-He once said, "No, my brother won't make a revolutionary, I thought at the time.
+Later in life, Lenin recalled thinking, "No, my brother won't make a revolutionary, I thought at the time.
 A revolutionary can't give so much time to the study of worms."
 Lenin also remembered how his family were shunned by liberal circles in Simbirsk following his brother's arrest.

 Legacy

 A minor planet, 2112 Ulyanov, was discovered in 1972 by Soviet astronomer Tamara Mikhailovna Smirnova and named after him.